integrated-inferences/CausalQueries/README.md

 ## Helping Out \& Contributing

 `CausalQueries` is an open and active developer community.
 We welcome contributions and are excited you are keen to get involved.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) to get started.
+Please refer to `CONTRIBUTING.md` to get started.

 ## Causal Models